syncrosim/pysyncrosim/docs/quickstart.rst

 * *m* : the slope of the linear equation.
 * *b* : the intercept of the linear equation.

 Now we will update the input DataFrame.
-This can be done in many ways, such as creating a new Pandas DataFrame with matching column names, or appending values as a dictionary to ``myInputDataframe``.
+This can be done in many ways, such as creating a new ``pandas`` DataFrame with matching column names, or appending values as a dictionary to ``myInputDataframe``.

-For this example, we will append values to ``myInputDataframe`` using a Python dictionary and the Pandas ``append()`` function.
+For this example, we will append values to ``myInputDataframe`` using a Python dictionary and the ``pandas`` ``append()`` function.
 Note that in the previous section we discovered that the input Datasheets only accept a single row of values, so we can only have one value each for our slope (*m*) and intercept (*b*).

 .. code-block:: pycon